Savannah, Texas: Education

 Savannah is served by the Denton Independent School District.
-Education is accomplished by Savannah Elementary School (grades K-5) within the subdivision; Navo Middle School (grades 6-8), and Braswell High School.
+Education is accomplished by Savannah Elementary School (grades K-5) within the subdivision; Cheek Middle School (grades 6-8), and Braswell High School.

 Previously, it was split between the boundaries of Denton High School (grades 9-12) and Denton Ryan High School (grades 9-12).
 A new high school opened in the fall of 2016 closer to the subdivision.
 The typical resident has at least a 12th-grade education, and most are college graduates.

 The majority of Denton County, Savannah included, is in the boundary of North Central Texas College.